lnsongxf/dimeanalytics/_MkDocs/docs/z-contributing.md

 When new edits have been merged to the `master` branch then do the following:

 1. Build the website using `mkdocs build` and make sure that the new edits has not broken anything on the website.
-1. Then run `mkdocs deploy` from the `/_mkDocs/` folder and make sure that you do not get any errors.
+1. Then run `mkdocs gh-deploy` from the `/_mkDocs/` folder and make sure that you do not get any errors.
 If not, then the new edits are published!